LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_email.md

 indicator: both
 ---

-Use an Email integration when you want the bot to send an email in a dialog flow.
-For example, if a consumer completes a survey, you might want to follow that up with a thank you email that includes a coupon for a future purchase.
+Use an Email integration when you want Conversation Builder to send an email as the result of a bot's dialog flow.
+For example, if the consumer completes a survey, you might want to send a thank you email to the consumer or send the survey results to a moderator or administrator for collection.

 **To add an email integration**